idfyed/sample-node-app/README.md

-* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the IDFyed service trough the user's browser.
+* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the IDFyed service through the user's browser.
 * `src/idfyed-conf.json` - configuration related to IDFyed.
 * `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be